kelvin200/webmono/saiki/README.md

-# A web project for everything
+# Saiki-kun

+Saiki-kun is a psychic that could do anything.
+He tries to avoid getting attention.

+This project is to create a powerful web builder where there is no limit.

 ## Purpose

-- Business
+A web project for everything.

+## How it works

+Input a config, output a website.

 ## Tech objectives